OUR MISSION

 Brian Post, PsyD

-Dr. Brian Post has been offering individual and marital therapy for over 10 years, and has also taught doctoral-level classes in individual and couples therapy and psychological assessment.
+Dr. Brian Post has been offering individual and marital therapy for over 10 years and has also taught doctoral-level classes in individual and couples therapy and psychological assessment.
 He particularly enjoys working therapeutically with adults and strives to offer a safe place where people feel understood and valued.
 Throughout this work, he welcomes conversations about spirituality and faith.
 Dr. Post also focuses on supporting couples so that they can not only survive but thrive through the difficult times, especially when they realize that their partner and marriage is not going to fulfill all their hopes and expectations.
 Finally, Dr. Post enjoys offering psychological assessment as a way to both celebrate who people are and assist them in areas where they struggle.
 He can help clarify a person’s diagnosis, give in-depth personality descriptions to promote growth, evaluate preparedness for bariatric surgery, fulfill adoption requirements, and determine readiness for missions and seminary training.
 (PsyD, Wheaton College)

 Lawndale Christian Health Center (LCHC)

-Behavioral Health Clinical Training Director/Psychologist/Supervisor, LCHC
+Behavioral Health Clinical Training Director/Supervisor, LCHC

 Photo of Dennis Bourne